CHARTER OF INCORPORATION

 2. None of the persons to be appointed under sub clauses (a) or (b) above shall be an employee, the holder of any office or a registered student of the School.

-4. Members specified in clause 1 (e) shall serve for one year.
+4. Members specified in clause 1 (f) shall serve for one year.
 They may serve for one further year only.

-5. The Chair shall be appointed by the Governing Body for a term of office of four years.
+5. The Chair shall be appointed by the Board of Trustees for a term of office of four years.
 They may be re-appointed to this position for one further term of four years.

-6. Lay members of the Governing Body shall be appointed by the Governing Body to act as a Vice-Chair, an Honorary Treasurer and a Chair of the Audit Committee.
+6. Lay members of the Board of Trustees shall be appointed by the Board of Trustees to act as a Vice-Chair, an Honorary Treasurer and a Chair of the Audit Committee.
 They shall be appointed to these positions for a term of office of four years.
 They may be re-appointed to these positions for one further term of four years.

-7. No member serving under clauses 5 and 6 above shall serve in total on the Governing Body for a period longer than twelve years.
+7. No member serving under clauses 5 and 6 above shall serve in total on the Board of Trustees for a period longer than twelve years.

-8. A casual vacancy in the Governing Body by death, resignation, incapacity or otherwise shall be filled as soon as conveniently may be and the person appointed to fill a casual vacancy shall be so appointed for the remainder of the term of office of the person in whose place the new member is appointed.
+8. A casual vacancy in the Board of Trustees by death, resignation, incapacity or otherwise shall be filled as soon as conveniently may be.

-9. The acts or proceedings of the Governing Body shall not be invalidated by any vacancy in their number, nor by any irregularity in the appointment at any time of any Member of the Governing Body.
+9. The acts or proceedings of the Board of Trustees shall not be invalidated by any vacancy in their number, nor by any irregularity in the appointment at any time of any Member of the Board of Trustees.

-10. Any Member of the Governing Body may at any time resign by writing addressed to the Chair of the Governing Body.
+10. Any Member of the Board of Trustees may at any time resign by writing addressed to the Chair of the Board of Trustees.

-11. The Governing Body shall appoint a Clerk to act as Secretary to the Governing Body and this shall normally be the Registrar and Secretary.
+11. The Board of Trustees shall appoint a Clerk to act as Secretary to the Board of Trustees and this shall normally be the Secretary.

 The Academic Board

-1. There shall be an Academic Board of the School the terms of reference and membership of which will be determined by the Governing Body.
+1. There shall be an Academic Board of the School the terms of reference and membership of which will be determined by the Board of Trustees.

 2. The Academic Board shall be responsible for:

-(a) advising the Governing Body on any proposal relating to the academic scope, academic structure and academic standards of the School; and
+(a) advising the Board of Trustees on any proposal relating to the academic scope, academic structure and academic standards of the School; and

-(b) bringing to the attention of the Governing Body any matter which in the opinion of the Academic Board affects the teaching and/or research of the School.
+(b) bringing to the attention of the Board of Trustees any matter which in the opinion of the Academic Board affects the teaching and/or research of the School.

-1. The Director of the School shall be its chief executive officer and shall be an ex officio member of the Governing Body.
+1. The Director of the School shall be its chief executive officer and shall be an ex officio member of the Board of Trustees.

 2. The Director shall have responsibility to provide academic leadership; to ensure the achievement of the objects of the School; to provide effective administration of the School's affairs; and to represent the interests of the School generally.

-3. The Director shall have such other powers and duties as the Governing Body shall consider from time to time necessary or desirable.
+3. The Director shall have such other powers and duties as the Board of Trustees shall consider from time to time necessary or desirable.

 The University of London

-1. Neither gender, race or religion nor opinions upon any religious, racial, political or sexual subjects shall qualify, or disqualify, any person for membership of the Governing Body or for appointment to any office or employment or for admittance to any course of instruction or for any Fellowship, Diploma or other certificate of distinction or for any emolument in or in connection with the School.
+1. Neither gender, race or religion nor opinions upon any religious, racial, political or sexual subjects shall qualify, or disqualify, any person for membership of the Board of Trustees or for appointment to any office or employment or for admittance to any course of instruction or for any Fellowship, Diploma or other certificate of distinction or for any emolument in or in connection with the School.

-2. The School shall not make any dividend, gift or bonus, whether in cash or in kind, to any Member of the Governing Body or any other body established pursuant to any power in this Our Charter, provided that the foregoing shall not prevent the School from paying to any person proper remuneration (whether in cash or in kind) for services rendered to or on behalf of the School.
+2. The School shall not make any dividend, gift or bonus, whether in cash or in kind, to any Member of the Board of Trustees or any other body established pursuant to any power in this Our Charter, provided that the foregoing shall not prevent the School from paying to any person proper remuneration (whether in cash or in kind) for services rendered to or on behalf of the School.

 3. Unless the context otherwise requires the Interpretation Act 1978, as amended or consolidated from time to time, shall apply to the interpretation of this Our Charter as it applies to the interpretation of an Act of Parliament so, however, that this Our Charter shall always be construed and adjudged in the most favourable and beneficial sense for the best advantage of the School and the promotion of the objects of this Our Charter as well in all Our Courts as elsewhere any non-recital, mis-recital, uncertainty or imperfection herein notwithstanding.